On algebraic integers in short intervals and near smooth curves: Introduction

+\begin{remark} It should be noted, that the position of the rectangle $E$ is assumed to be fixed, namely the midpoint $(d_1,d_2)$ of the rectangle $E$ is independent of $Q$.
+Therefore, the values $c_7$ and $Q_0$ may depend on $d_1$ and $d_2$. \end{remark}

-A number of interesting problems arise when distribution of algebraic points close to smooth curves is investigated \cite{Huxley}.
+This theorem deals with simple figure like rectangle, but it allows one to obtain the analogous estimates in the case of more complicated shapes.
+In particular, a number of interesting problems arise when distribution of algebraic points in a certain neighborhoods of smooth curves is investigated \cite{Huxley}.
 Let us mention several recent results in this area.
-Upper and lower bounds on the number of rational points near smooth curves of the same order have been obtained in the papers \cite{BereDickVel} and \cite{VaugVel}.
-The paper \cite{BernikGoetzeKukso14} from 2014 presents lower estimates for the number of algebraic points of arbitrary degree in neighborhoods of smooth curves.
+Upper and lower bounds of the same order for the number of rational points near smooth curves have been obtained in the papers \cite{BereDickVel} and \cite{VaugVel}.
+The paper \cite{BernikGoetzeKukso14} from 2014 presents lower estimate for the number of algebraic points of arbitrary degree in neighborhoods of smooth curves.

-Our main result is a lower estimate for the number of algebraic integer points of arbitrary degree close to smooth curves, thus specializing the results of the paper \cite{BernikGoetzeKukso14} for algebraic integers.
+Our main theorem is a restatement of the results of the paper \cite{BernikGoetzeKukso14} in terms of algebraic integers.